christensenjairus/ClusterCreator/README.md

 Terraform & Ansible automate to create external etcd K8S clusters.
 Terraform creates the VMs and VLANs, and Ansible installs Kubernetes as well as various add-ons for networking, monitoring, storage, and observability.

-The `create_template.sh` script will create a cloud-init ready virtual machine template for Terraform to use.
-The template VM includes...
+##### The `create_template.sh` script will create a cloud-init ready virtual machine template for Terraform to use.
+The template VM includes
 * Install apt packages kubeadm, kubelet, kubectl, helm, containerd, nfs tools, iscsi-tools, qemu-guest-agent, mysql-client, etc
 * Installed from source packages cilium cli, hubble cli, cni plugins, etcdctl and vtctldclient
 * Updates to operating system